ChrisYeet/ChrisYeet/README.md

 ## I little bit about me

-🎓 &nbsp;Student at the University of Portland, Class of '26
+🎓 &nbsp;Computer Science Student at the University of Portland, Class of '26 🎓 &nbsp;Minor in Computer Engineering

 ---